Lundalogik/move-to-go/README.md

 ```

 ## Persons
 Persons are employees of the organizations in Lime Go.
-Just as with the organisations, the imported persons will be
+Just as with the organisations, the migrated persons will be
 matched against the source data in Lime Go.

 ```ruby